Best Sportsbooks in Canada: Online Canada Sportsbook Reviews July 2026

 Sportsbooks have been legal in Canada since 2021, when the Canadian government introduced Bill C-218, which decriminalized single-game sports betting across Canada.
 However, while sports betting is legal at the federal level, each province has its own set of rules and regulations.

-Most other provinces and territories have only provincially regulated platforms.
+Most provinces and territories have only provincially regulated platforms.
 While you can still use other sportsbooks in provinces like British Columbia, Manitoba, and Nova Scotia, they are not government-regulated and operate in a legal grey area.

 | Province/Territory | Legal sports betting? | Regulatory Body | Provincial Sportsbook |